What is Neurosim?

 Neurosim simulates neural activity at the cellular and small systems level.
 It works “off-the-shelf” and requires no programming or specialist computer know-how.
 Its specific purpose is to help tutors to teach, and students to understand, cellular neurophysiology.
 It is aimed at the undergraduate and graduate student level, but it may also provide entertainment, and perhaps some useful insights, for experienced neurophysiologists.

-Neurosim is a desktop program that runs under Windows 10.
-System administrators can also deliver it by streaming using programs like AppsAnywhere.
+Neurosim is a desktop program that runs under Windows 10 or later.
+System administrators can also deliver it to multiple simultaneous users with programs like AppsAnywhere or by streaming from a VDI.

 Key Features